veasia/revX/README.md

 ```
 #### 4. Use helpers function to configure parameters

-Some re-usable have been added to the code such as:
+Some re-usable functions have been added to the code such as:

- 4.1. getValueSelector(N)
+ 4.1. getValueBySelector(N)

 returns innerHTML without spaces